 According to the World Bank, the COVID-19 pandemic is the cause of the biggest setback to global poverty-reduction efforts since 1990, pushing about 70 million people into extreme poverty in 2020.

 Many low-income countries with fragile health systems were not ready to face such a pandemic while continuing to ensure essential health services for millions of vulnerable people.
-Those countries will in turn face economic hardship, with major difficulties to mobilise further resources and respond to existing health needs.
+Those countries are now facing economic hardship, with major difficulties to mobilise further resources and respond to existing health needs.

 “« We need to learn our lessons from the Ebola and HIV/Aids epidemics : France needs to quickly integrate health systems strengthening and support to Universal Health Coverage in its international COVID19 response.
 Without an integrated approach, the international community’s efforts will have little impact.»”Elise Rodriguez, Advocacy Director.

-With vaccine nationalism and the predominance of northern actors in biomedical R&D, southern countries are at risk of delayed access to COVID19 health products (diagnostics, treatments, vaccines).
-As such, COVID19 is no exception to the rule in the fight against epidemics, and reveals inequalities in terms of healthcare and rights.
+With vaccine nationalism and the predominance of northern actors in biomedical R&D, southern countries faced delays in access to COVID-19 health products (diagnostics, treatments, vaccines).
+As such, COVID-19 is no exception to the rule in the fight against epidemics, and reveals inequalities in terms of healthcare and rights.

 This global health crisis shows once more the need for support from the most fragile countries to respond to emergencies, but also to build sustainable health systems which can face future crises.
 We are asking for: